-Glasgow is paving the way for the next wave of internet technology, the Internet of Things (IoT), thanks to a collaborative project involving Stream Technologies, Semtech Inc., Boston Networks and CENSIS.
+Glasgow is paving the way for the next wave of internet technology, the Internet of Things (IoT), thanks to a collaborative project involving CENSIS, Stream Technologies, Semtech Inc., and Boston Networks.
 The consortium concluded an agreement at Mobile World Congress in Shanghai in June 2016 to roll out the next phase of the scheme’s evolution.

-Working with Glasgow University, Strathclyde University and Glasgow Caledonian University, the group has installed a wireless IoT network covering 12km2 across the city, including the commercial city centre, Merchant City, West End and south west across the River Clyde towards the Braehead area.
+Working with Glasgow, Strathclyde and Glasgow Caledonian universities, the group has installed a wireless IoT network covering 12km2 across the city, including the commercial city centre, Merchant City, West End and south west across the River Clyde towards the Braehead area.

 The network will enable the development and use of devices such as building and indoor environmental monitors, pollution sensors, tags for tracking valuable assets and social care devices designed to support independent living.